-If the submittal was not acceptable for review or had to be supplemented, then the milestone schedules per LIC-109 would be followed.
-The predetermined content and structure of a RIPE exemption request that has been determined to contain the RIPE-related items described above will be planned with a streamlined schedule as shown in Table 3.2 (in calendar days and weeks), assuming the application is acceptable for review.
+If the submittal was not acceptable for review or had to be supplemented, then the milestone schedules per LIC-109 should be followed.
+The predetermined content and structure of a RIPE exemption request that has been determined to contain the RIPE-related items described above should be planned with a streamlined schedule as shown in Table 3.2 (in calendar days and weeks), assuming the application is acceptable for review.

 The work schedule described in Table 3.2 allows for an approximate 90-day review of RIPE exemption requests.
 This schedule does not accommodate the issuance and licensee response to requests for additional information (RAIs); however, this schedule may be able to accommodate the request for confirmation of information (RCI) process for certain issues.
 The streamlined RIPE review is predicated on the issue being justified as having minimal or no safety impact with the RIPE limitations and having review elements clearly and completely addressed in the submittal.
-In the rare case that an RAI is required, the milestones in Table 3.2, may not be appropriate.
-If this occurs, the PM in consultation with LPMB (if required) will notify the licensee and develop new work schedule milestones.
+Should an RAI be required (intended to be a rare situation), and the PM determines it could be supported on an expedited schedule, the case and need should be reviewed and approved by the DORL Division Director prior to proceeding with the review under RIPE.
+If this is approved, the milestones in Table 3.2, may not be appropriate.
+If this occurs, the PM in consultation with LPMB (if required) should notify the licensee and develop new work schedule milestones.